278323

 Investors frequently analyze operating income to understand a business's core profitability.
 Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-Meta's EBITDA was $22.98 billion this quarter, translating into a 57.3% margin.
-On top of that, Meta's spectacular EBITDA margins over the last four quarters have placed it among a handful of the most profitable consumer internet companies in the world.
+This quarter, Meta's EBITDA came in at $20.75 billion, resulting in a 56.9% margin.
+On top of that, Meta's spectacular EBITDA margins over the last four quarters have placed it among the most profitable consumer internet companies in the world.

 Meta Adjusted EBITDA Margin

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Meta's free cash flow came in at $11.51 billion in Q4, up 108% year on year.
+Meta's free cash flow came in at $12.53 billion in Q1, up 74.6% year on year.

 Meta Free Cash Flow